InterCaptain/CoolAEngine/README.md

 ---READ ME---

-When you install Alpha Engine and use M4A1 but u need infinite/inf ammo, go to "The Script".
+When you install Alpha Engine and use M4A1 but u need infinite/inf ammo, go to "The Script" or maybe download the .rbxm file :)

 1. Copy the code.
 2. Paste the code.